-On May 4, 2023, the Company's Board of Directors authorized a stock repurchase program (the "2023 Repurchase Program") to repurchase up to \$15 million of the Company's outstanding common stock on substantially the same terms as the 2022 Repurchase Program.
-As of the date of this filing, the full \$15 million authorized amount remains available for repurchase under the 2023 Repurchase Program.
+On May 4, 2023, the Company's Board of Directors authorized a stock repurchase program (the "2023 Repurchase Program") to repurchase up to \$15.0 million of the Company's outstanding common stock on substantially the same terms as the 2022 Repurchase Program.
+As of June 30, 2023, the full \$15.0 million authorized amount remains available for repurchase under the 2023 Repurchase Program.
 This authorization is in addition to the amount remaining under the 2022 Repurchase Program.